jodal/pykka/docs/index.rst

     pip install pykka

-Pykka works with Python 3.6+.
-If you need support for Python 2.7 or 3.5, you can use Pykka 2.x.
+Pykka works with Python 3.7 or newer.

 Inpiration